creslainfotech/CORTEX-Code/README.md

 #THE CORTEX

-The project Has the codes to create a vertical object sponing game with two chacaters, The game concpet is unique and it is the first ever dual character controled single player game.
+The project Has the codes to create a vertical object spawning game with two chacaters, The game concpet is unique and it is the first ever dual character controlling single player game.

 #MAIN GAME FEATURES

 The main features of the game includes a.)
-Dual Charcter b.)
-Dual touch controllers in horizontal axis c.)
-Unique Obstucle sponing techniques d.)
-Facebook login, Share and Invite e.)
-Google Play serviecs, Achivements and leadbordes f.)
-Completing achivements gains you points in google play
+Dual Charcters b.)
+Dual touch controllers on the horizontal axis c.)
+Unique Obstacle spawning techniques d.)
+Facebook login, Share and Invite options e.)
+Google Play serviecs, Achivements and leadboards f.)
+Completing achivements allows you to  gain points in google play

 #MAIN GAME ELEMENTS

-Main Game Objects    : player1, player2, coin, obstucles, trap, controllers.
+Main Game Objects    : Character 1, Character 2, coins, traps, controllers.
-Main Game Scens      : Main , game , screen2.
+Main Game Scens      : Main menu , Game screen , Pause menu , Final score screen
-Main Score variables : scorecount, highscorecount1,scorecount,hiscorecount1
-hiscorecount2, pointspersecond,coinscore.
-#Scripts